eliranna/secfi/README.md

-# realtime FOREX exchange dashboard
+# Near Realtime FOREX exchange dashboard

 ### Description
-This sample outlines a full-stack implementation of a (near) Real-time FOREX exchange application using GraphQL, Apollo Server, Apollo Client, Node.js, React, TypeScript and Material-UI.
+This sample outlines a full-stack implementation of a near Real-time FOREX exchange application using GraphQL, Apollo Server, Apollo Client, Node.js, React, TypeScript and Material-UI.

 ## How to run